This guide shows you how to search logs and view log entries with the Logs Viewer.

 - Pins the log entry.

-- Switches to the advanced filter interface and replaces the filter contents with a filter on the resource type.
+- Switches to the advanced query interface and replaces the query contents with a query on the resource type.

 - Refreshes the display.
 The pinned log entry is shown towards the bottom of the display.

 To share a log entry, click More (⋮) and select Copy link to log entry to clipboard.
 This action causes the Logs Viewer to generate a unique URL for the log entry and copy the URL into the clipboard.

 Use the menus and search-query box to find the logs you want to see:

 Select a resource type and instance whose logs you want to see.
 You can look at all instances of this resource type, or select a particular instance.
 In the screenshot above, GCE VM instance (all instances) is selected.
 For a list of resource types, see Monitored resource list.

 Select the named logs you want to see from the second menu, or select All logs.
 The menu shows the logs that are in use by the selected resource instances.

 Select the lowest severity level you want to see in the third menu.
 Selecting Any log level also shows log entries that have no assigned severity.

 Select the time range you want to see from the fourth menu, or select Jump to now from the fifth menu.

 As you change your menu selections, you see the matching log entries.

 Only the resource types, instances, and log names that are present in your project are shown in the menus.
 It might take a short time for the menus to be updated after adding a new resource type or instance, or writing to a new log.